Essential Life Hacks for Skiing in Europe

 So, get some house shoes!
 They can be flip flops, sneakers, or anything designated only for interior use.
 Again, you can wear your outside shoes to your room, but then remove them and place them on a mat or designated place to dry.

-Ski Busses
+Ski Buses

 Austria and Switzerland

-Generally, ski busses are free in Austria and Switzerland.
+Generally, the ski bus is free in Austria and Switzerland.
 The cost is subsidized by your ski pass or hotel tourist tax.
 Busses come frequently and most lodging will be close to a bus stop (by design).
 Locals are usually the only ones who drive to the resort.
 Guests from out of the area are staying in the area, and unlike the US, most lodging is located on or near the slopes, or close to a bus stop that connects you to the resort.

 Note that in Zermatt, the electric ski busses are not as convenient as they should be.
 For example, there is no bus stop at the bottom of the Sunnegga funicular.
 You will be greeted only by taxis that charge a 25 Franc minimum to go anywhere in the village.
-You must walk several hundred meters to the nearest free bus stop - yet another reason why Zermatt sticks in my mind as a Swiss resort that is more concerned with extracting rents from visitors than providing a truly pleasant guest experience.
+You must walk several hundred meters to the nearest free bus stop - yet another reason why Zermatt sticks in my mind as a Swiss resort that is more concerned with extracting money from visitors than providing a truly pleasant guest experience.

 Italy